 There has been renewed interest in infrastructure on Capitol Hill.
 A handful of new bills and packages aim to increase funding for infrastructural improvements in the U.S., ranging from water and wastewater to roads and electricity.
-If passed, these proposed bills and packages have the potential to create opportunities for local governments and utilities to bring their community services up to date.
+These bills and packages have the potential to create opportunities for local governments and utilities to bring their community services up to date.

 Here are a couple of developments to keep your eye on in the coming months:

-Of all the proposed infrastructure bills and packages, the Bipartisan Infrastructure Investment and Jobs Act of 2021 (IIJA) is the most ambitious.
-It is essentially a $1.2 trillion plan that seeks to tackle a gamut of infrastructural upgrades, ranging from replacing every lead water service line in the U.S. to fixing tens of thousands of roads and bridges.
-This bill—recently passed in the U.S. Senate—also includes a five-year funding plan of $55 billion that would go towards upgrading and repairing water infrastructure, including drinking water, sewer and wastewater systems.
+Of all the proposed and passed infrastructure bills and packages, the Bipartisan Infrastructure Law (BIL) also known as the Infrastructure Investment and Jobs Act (IIJA) is the most ambitious.
+It is a $1.2 trillion plan that tackles a gamut of infrastructural upgrades, ranging from replacing every lead water service line in the U.S. to fixing tens of thousands of roads and bridges.
+This bill—recently signed into law—reauthorizes a variety of existing federal funding programs as well as adding $550 billion in new spending to go towards the improvement of infrastructure in the U.S.

 Here is a brief breakdown of what is included in the Infrastructure Investment and Jobs Act of 2021: